RickCogley/octopress-all/source/_posts/2013-01-20-test-for-generate.markdown

 date: 2013-01-20 11:06
 comments: true
 description: This is the metadata and og tag description.
-keywords: tips, others
+keywords: tips, others, other one
 categories: [Blog-Cogley, Tips]
-tags: [tips]
+tags: [tips, others, other one]
 published: true
 ---